JoinCODED/Demo-React-Forms-ToDoList/README.md

 ### Create:
 1. create a component called AddTaskForm, and a state called task
-2. add input for task , with name = title
+2. div with `class="col-md-12"` and from with `className="task-form"`
-3. select with options, with name = priority
+3. add input for task , with name = title
-4. button
+4. select with options, with name = priority
-5. wrap all this in form
+5. button
-6. add handle change for each input
+7. add handle change for each input
-7. add handle submit for submit
+8. add handle submit for submit
-8. in hangle change add `setTask({ ...task, [event.target.name]: event.target.value });`
+9. in hangle change add `setTask({ ...task, [event.target.name]: event.target.value });`
-9. in handle submit `event.preventDefault();`
+10. in handle submit `event.preventDefault();`
-10. go to app to create a function to add task
+11. go to app to create a function to add task
 12. push new task to the array `setTasks([...tasks, newTask])`